MicheleMaris/grasp_lib/README.md

-In test_grasp_lib_io directory you may found test data Unzip them before to use
+In test_grasp_lib_io.tgz you may found test data Unpack them before to use

 Needs grdi2d library